• Skip to primary navigation

 fruit being sliced

 The inspiration for this ricotta crepe recipe came from Kim Boyce's Good to the Grain.
 I traded the original gluteny flours for gluten-free ones: equal parts oat flour, millet flour, and sweet rice flour, and it worked brilliantly.
-The crepes cook up soft and lacy, studded with curds of ricotta and full of protein.
+The crepes cook up soft and lacy, studded with curds of ricotta.

 To the pliant gluten free crepes I add sunny rounds of citrus – cara cara and blood oranges, tangerines, and kumquat – a billow of ricotta whipped cream, a drizzle of honey, and a flutter of mint leaves.
 All together, it makes for a dish that's as bright visually as it is in flavor.